jeffhammond/j3/asynchronous_tasks.md

 In Ada, the underlying mechanism of asynchrony is not exposed, and the programmer describes tasks, which will be implemented using threads or similar, by the Ada runtime library.
-Because Ada tasks are permitted to synchronous, e.g. using the rendezvous, they must be implemented in such a way that task synchronization cannot deadlock.
+Because Ada tasks are permitted to synchronize, e.g. using the rendezvous, they must be implemented in such a way that task synchronization cannot deadlock.
 This requires that tasks be mapped to parallel execution agents or that the runtime